 Complex pore-scale flow in oil displacement process.

-Macroscopic multiphase flow phenomena can only be fully understood through a fundamental comprehension of the complex multiphase flow at the microscopic scale.
+Macroscopic multiphase flow phenomena in porous media can only be fully understood through a fundamental comprehension of the complex multiphase flow at the microscopic scale.
 Recent improvements on the fabrication techniques of microfluidic devices have led to a growth on the use of flow visualization at the pore scale to gain specific information on oil and water occupation of the pore space and trapped oil ganglia.
 We have studied different pore scale phenomena in oil displacement process both in 2D and 3D model porous media using different techniques, including fluorescent and confocal microscopy.
 These studies include the effect of wettability on oil displacement, injection of viscoelastic polymer and dispersions and the formation of foams.

 - J. A. F. Gutiérrez, M. J. B. Moura and M. S. Carvalho, “Dynamics of viscoelastic flow through axisymmetric constricted microcapillary at high elasticity number”, submitted for publication, Journal of Non-Newtonian Fluid Mechanics, 2020.